Remote working for lawyers is generally less heard of. Nonetheless, it’s a trend that’s slowly growing, accelerated by the current pandemic.

 What’s Inside the Virtual law office model

 Essentially, a virtual law office model makes the profession mobile.
 It relies on a workspace with internet connectivity.
-Practices can save up on office space rent and energy consumption.
-Besides saving commute for both lawyer and client alike, a virtual law office model maintains professional ethics without compromising confidentiality.
+Remote working tools for law firms help save up on office space rent and energy consumption.
+Besides saving the commute for both lawyer and client alike, a virtual law office model maintains professional ethics without compromising confidentiality.

 An entirely virtual law office supports remote working for lawyers with several office functions.
 A few common characteristics include: